gaehlerm/SoftwareEngineering/README.md

 - About Copilot (who knows anything about Copilot?)
 - Requirements Engineering (Felix)

+# The short story behind this book

+I, Marco Gähler, 35 years old at the time of writing, studied physics at ETH Zurich, Switzerland.
+I worked for a few years as a teacher, before I decided to switch to software engineering.
+I worked as a few years as a software engineer for Zurich Instruments, a company developing electronic devices that are used in quantum computing.
+There I was mostly busy developing software for the Quantum Controller software.

+At the beginning of my time there, I was still a novice in software engineering, but I picked up a lot of things quite quickly.
+I also read a whole pile of books and watched a lot of youtube videos since.
+At the same time I was in touch with many PhD students and realized how bad the code was that they were writing.
+This is when I came up with the idea to write a book about software engineering.
+I wanted to write a book that explains everything I learned about good programming practices during the few years I spent in industry.
+Such that every person with a litle bit of knowledege of a programming language can boost his programming skills to a professional level without much further help.
+That being said, reading this book will of course not be enough.
+It also takes quite a lot of practice.

+I wasn't really sure where this book would take me.
+I mean my English is fairly lousy and I was never really good at writing essays as school.
+But the feedback I got was very good.
+People praised this book for being well structured, written and easy to understand.
+Even Pearson Germany was interessted in printing it.
+This motivated me to keep writing and getting it published.

 # 3. Preface

 "I have been consistently disappointed by the quality of CS [computer science] graduates.
 It’s not that the graduates aren’t bright or talented, it’s just that they haven’t been taught what programming is really all about." - Robert C. Martin

 In 2007 I had my first semester at university.
 It was the first time I learned programming.
 We learned C++ and I found it very confusing.
 Especially things like plain old arrays, pointers, the const expression, etc. I somehow struggled understanding these things.
 They just felt wrong.
 There were so many open questions about how to write the code properly and I didn’t know where to get good advice.
 I passed the exam, but I was somehow dissatisfied.